HETIC-DevOps-2024/tp1-terraform/README.md

 ## Optional Curiosity Challenge

 What do we need to do to convert our code to be compatible with [OpenTofu](https://opentofu.org/) ?

+## Cleanup

+Once the workshop over, delete the repo(s) that were created during the workshop, and remove the Personal Access Token from the [Tokens (classic) list](https://github.com/settings/tokens).